anterart/Mazer/README.md

-# Maze Fighter

 <p align="center">
   <img src="miscellaneous/Logo.PNG" alt="Maze Fighter"/>
 </p>

-Maze Fighter is a fun little action mobile game we made using Unity.
+Maze Fighter is a fun little action mobile game we made using Unity. <br>
-The game has 5 levels, each with different design.
+The game has 5 levels, each with different design. <br>
-In every level the objective is to capture a flag and escape the level using a portal.
+In every level the objective is to capture a flag and escape the level using a portal. <br>
-To make it interesting we implemented AI agents that play against you.
+To make it interesting we implemented AI agents that play against you. <br>
 AI agents control similar characters to yours.
 They use an A* pathfinding algorithm to move around.
 It's possible to customize their difficulty in the game.
 Depending on the chosen difficulty.
 Depending on the chosen difficulty, the agents will have different:
   - Sight radius
   - Shooting accuracy